Is Santa Rosa Beach, Florida a Good Place to Buy Real Estate?

 Beach access is one of the most important details in Santa Rosa Beach and along 30A.
 Not every property has the same access rights.
 Some properties have private or deeded beach access, while others rely on public beach access points or nearby state parks.

-Walton County has more than 50 beach and bay access points, and Visit South Walton maintains a beach access map that identifies public and private access areas.
+Walton County has more than 50 beach and bay access points, and Visit South Walton’s beach access map identifies public and private access areas.

 Before buying, do not assume a condo has easy beach access just because it is close to the Gulf.
 Confirm exactly where the access point is, whether parking is available, whether chair service is allowed, and whether the access is public, private, or tied to a specific community.